maxmind/Dist-Zilla-PluginBundle-MAXMIND/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2016 by Dave Rolsky.
+This software is Copyright (c) 2016 by Dave Rolsky and MaxMind, Inc.

 This is free software, licensed under: